YePack/glo-7030-projet/README.md

 ## Resize images

 Once you have NHL recap screenshosts saved on your computer, you must first resize them before creating the labels.
-To do so, use the following command by specifying the path of the folder where your images are saved:
+To do so, use the following script by specifying the path of the folder where your images are saved:

 ```
 python -m src.utils.resize_images --path your_path
 ```

+It should save all the `*.png` files inside that folder in the correct dimensions.

 ##  Launch labeling tool

-Once you have resized images, you can launch the labeling tool and import those images to start a new labeling job.
+Once you have resized images, you can launch the labeling tool and import those resized images to start a new labeling job.

 To launch the tool for the first time: